 There were and are, of course, many more dancers who influenced and continue to develop the Contemporary dance tradition, with just some of these contributors being: Martha Clarke, Virginia Tanner, Travis Wall, Dada Masilo, Terence Lewis, Sang Jijia and Tadashi Endo, Dominique Bagouet, Neerav Bavlecha, Jérôme Bel, Sérgio Benvindo Júnior, Charlie Bruce and Claude Brumachon.

 Across the country are many dance studios specialising in the art of dance, with Contemporary dance being one of the branches that offer lessons in.
 However, London is one of the best places to learn how to dance in this modern way in the United Kingdom.
+If you are based in the capital, then all you need to do is run a quick Internet search for ‘dance classes near me’ to find some of the top schools of dance in your area.
+However, to save you time, we’ve picked out a few for you below.

 London Contemporary Dance School, based in Kings Cross, is one of the most popular and highly-rated dance schools of its type, not only in the capital.
 It is referred to by Google as a 4.2/5.0 star establishment and forms a parts of the Conservatoire for Dance and Drama.
 Not a dance studio that encourages drop ins, this top dance college offers higher level dance education, qualifying graduates in the art of dance.
 Students work on the theory of art, the history of dance and on developing artistic performances.